What is the best Batman film of all time?

 The first Batman film of the new era, Tim Burton’s seminal 1989 film was lauded at the time for its dark tone and serious handling of the character and the material, though that is hard to believe when viewing the film today.
 There are elements that are goofy and don’t really work – and just like with Batman Returns, it all takes place on a set and the story revolves around the villain rather than the hero (the only origin story we don’t see in either film is Batman’s) – but the film is carried by Jack Nicholson’s iconic performance as the Joker and bolstered by the look of the film and Prince’s soundtrack.
 Some of it no longer holds up, but much of it does.

 There are several difficulties in completing the final film of a trilogy, most notably (a) raising the stakes beyond the previous two, and (b) bringing the saga full circle by referencing the first film.
 For Christopher Nolan, this was made even more difficult because the second film of his trilogy was so great.
 Matching it would have been nearly impossible, let alone topping it.
 At times, it comes close with certain iconic scenes (the plane at the beginning; the football stadium; the bat symbol on fire on the bridge) and performances.
-Tom Hardy brought a realistic sinisterism to Bane, a character that was an almost ridiculous larger than life beast on the page and Anne Hathaway’s Catwoman exceeded everyone’s expectations and is the best depiction of the character ever on the big screen.
+Tom Hardy brought a realistic sinisterism to Bane, a character that was an almost ridiculous larger than life beast on the page and Anne Hathaway’s Catwoman exceeded everyone’s expectations.
 Yet the film has some gaping plot holes and its basic conceit is flawed because Batman would never quit being Batman, particularly after seemingly only a few weeks on the job (if we’re going by Batman Begins and The Dark Knight).
 It’s the weakest film of the trilogy, but still better than most.

 One of the most divisive films in recent years, Batman v Superman was savaged by critics but beloved by many fans, particularly those that appreciated the homages and direct references to the source material.
 I absolutely loved the film and appreciated the dark, gritty tone and realistic approach of how we as a society would react to a real life Superman coming to our planet that would force us to question both our control of the planet and our knowledge of the universe.
 The “Ultimate Edition” director’s cut added flavor and context and made a strong film even stronger.
 I found all of the new Batman touches – the new Batcave, Alfred serving as a mechanic and military assistant rather than simply butler, a modest home rather than Wayne Manor – to be improvements to the mythos of the films.
 Plus, Ben Affleck is a fantastic Batman.